zanedurante/overwatch/README.md

 ## Top 500 analyzer

 The complete code for this is in `top_500_analyzer.py`, it currently only supports DPS character detection.
 I added the mp4 from the NA ladder.
-The EU/Asia ones were Tanks/supports coming soon!
+The EU/Asia ones were too large to put on GitHub but conceptually they are identical.

+## Coming soon!
+Tanks/supports stats are coming soon!

 ## Hero pool maker